Pasir Ris MRT station: Incident

-On 22 March 2016, two SMRT maintenance trainees were run over and killed by an incoming C151 train at around 11:10 am.
-They were part of a team of 15 personnel tasked to investigate a possible signalling system fault, after a high voltage alarm set off.
+On 22 March 2016, two SMRT maintenance trainees were run over and killed by an oncoming C151 train at around 11:10 am.
+They were part of a team of 15 personnel tasked to investigate a possible signaling system fault, after a high voltage alarm set off.
 The incident took place at the track switch 150 m away from the station.
 This led to a 2.5-hour train service disruption from 11:10 am to 1:56 pm for train services between Pasir Ris and Tanah Merah, and had affected at least 10,000 commuters.